roxannejoncas/homepage/_posts/2020-04-15-writingfiction.md

 write: true
 comments: false
 ---
-## Writing Fiction: A Guide to Narrative Craft
+## What book should I buy to start writing fiction?

 Writing is hard.
 Thankfully there are great resources out there to help you learn everything you need to know about writing.
 But, when you start researching for books on "how to write" you'll be inundated with resources and it can get overwhelming.
 Which one is the right one?
 Where do I start?
 How do I learn without spending too much?